 Monte Brione Trail

-It is the most popular hiking trail in Garda Trentino that traverses the breathtaking rocky and impervious mountain wall overlooking the northwest shores of the lake.
+If you want to hike from Riva, you should try the Ponale Trail, which is the most popular trail in Garda Trentino.
+It follows the rocky and rugged mountain wall that overlooks the northwest shores of the lake.

-Overall, Ponale Trail is a 6.2-kilometer hiking trail that you can finish within 3 to 5 hours, similar to hiking Monte Brione.
+The Ponale Trail is 6.2 kilometers long and you can finish it in 3 to 5 hours, just like Monte Brione.

 Busatte – Tempesta Trail

 If you want to hike on the other side of Lake Garda, you should check out the Busatte – Tempesta Trail, which is a unique and scenic trail that goes along the steep mountainside.

 Here, you can see amazing views of the lake, including the iron ladders that hang over the water.
 The trail has a 400-step ladder that is challenging for beginners, but it is also a fun experience.

 The trail is 8.1 kilometers long and it starts from Busatte Park in Torbole, the town next to Riva, and ends in Tempesta.
 It takes 3.5 to 4.5 hours to complete the hike.
 Make sure you check all the details, requirements, and announcements about the trails before you go.